cirillojon/Andromeda/README.md

     GRANT ALL PRIVILEGES ON DATABASE home_improvement TO db_user;
     ```

-    grant perms to our use everywhere:
+    grant perms to our user everywhere:
     ```bash
     GRANT ALL PRIVILEGES ON SCHEMA public TO db_user;
     GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO db_user;